hkubraduran/staj/weekly/Week 2 Report.md

 * I activated ssh in raspberry pi configuration
 	*  raspberryi pi preferences --> interfaces --> SSH enable
 * Then, I connected raspberry pi to internet with `ssh kubra@IP address of raspberry pi` command
-* I want to add some v
+* I want to add some images about how I did it but unfortunately I cannot add image.

 ### Remote Connection with VNC
 * I downloaded [VNC client](https://www.realvnc.com/en/connect/download/viewer/) on my computer to have remote access to the Raspberry pi.